OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 2.md

 - TLS for all external communication
 - SSO is mandatory for authentication
-- RBAC enforced at domain service layer
+- RBAC enforced at the domain service layer
 - Data encrypted at rest
 - Strict logging and monitoring for incident detection